 The Waste Management By-Law WM-12 governs the collection of municipal garbage, recyclables and yard materials.

 - Mulch and compost them: Mulch your fall leaves into your lawn by mowing over them.
 The leaves will break down and return nutrients and organic matter back to your soil.
 Saving leaves to layer into your backyard composter whenever you add kitchen scraps is another great way to reduce what you set to the curb and create organic matter for your lawn and garden.
 Composters are available for purchase at the City EnviroDepots.

 - Set them to the curb: Check your collection schedule to learn when collection trucks will be in your area.
 Please use the right container (see below) – the City of London does not collect yard materials in plastic bags.

-- Take them to a depot: There are four Depots where you can drop off fall leaves and yard materials for free.
+- Take them to a depot: There are Depots where you can drop off fall leaves and yard materials for free.